Program TypeMajor, Minor

 Discover the world — and yourself — through the classics of literature.
 Communicate with clarity and purpose.

 What You'll Learn

-You’ll explore the great texts of the Western tradition and examine the literary form in light of related fields, such as History, Philosophy, and Theology.
-You’ll develop the thinking and communication skills that are essential for success in whatever career path you follow.
+You’ll explore the great texts of the Western tradition — the true, the good, and the beautiful — and faithfully examine the literary form in light of related fields, such as history, philosophy, and theology.
+You’ll develop the thinking and communication skills essential for success in whatever career path you follow.

 - Deepen your understanding of language.

 Explore the mechanical, historical, and rhetorical significance of language usage.

 - Expand your knowledge of how texts work.

 Identify and explain the formal elements of texts and how they contribute to a text's meaning.

 - Develop your powers of analysis and persuasion.